-- upholding the dignity and respect of children and adults at risk; - taking preventative steps to ensure a safe environment for children and adults at risk; and - responding quickly and appropriately to concerns raised. - Acting with integrity, being transparent and accountable - Ensuring that all activity is done in the best interests of the child/adult at risk
+- upholding the dignity and respect of children and adults at risk. - taking preventative steps to ensure a safe environment for children and adults at risk. - responding quickly and appropriately to concerns raised. - acting with integrity, being transparent and accountable. - ensuring that all activity is done in the best interests of the child/adult at risk.

-Tearfund will proactively encourage a culture where:
+Tearfund actively encourages a culture where:

-- issues and concerns about safeguarding are raised and discussed - a sense of accountability between staff/representatives can and must challenge potential poor or abusive behaviour - it is mandatory to report abusive allegations or concerns that directly relate to a child or adult at risk. - We provide a safe environment, including the online environment, for all people that the organisation engages with.
+- issues and concerns about safeguarding are raised and discussed - a sense of accountability between staff/representatives can and must challenge potentially poor or abusive behaviour - it is mandatory to report abusive allegations or concerns that directly relate to a child or adult at risk. - we provide a safe environment, including the online environment, for all people that the organisation engages with.

 Any allegation or concern regarding the abuse of a child or adult at risk must be treated seriously.
 Reporting concerns regarding the abuse of children or adults at risk is mandatory and can arise when abusive behaviour is observed or suspected; or when an allegation is made or disclosed or there are indicators (signs and symptoms) of suspected abuse on the survivor.
+Failure to report is a breach of the safeguarding policy and can result in serious sanctions including termination of agreements and termination of employment.

-We would strongly encourage that any allegation of abuse or harassment of a sexual nature be reported to safeguarding@tearfund.org even if the allegation does not involve a child or adult at risk.
+Any allegation of abuse or harassment of a sexual nature must be reported by Tearfund staff through Tearfund's Incident Management System (TIMS), even if the allegation does not involve a child or adult at risk.
 Specifically:

-- If you witness an incident which you believe amounts to abuse, bullying or harassment of a sexual nature, please report it without delay to safeguarding@tearfund.org - If an individual, who is not a child or adult at risk, makes a confidential disclosure to you of an allegation of abuse or harassment of a sexual nature, and neither they nor another person is at immediate risk of serious harm, you should only make a report to safeguarding@tearfund.org with that individual's consent.
+- If you witness an incident which you believe amounts to abuse, bullying or harassment of a sexual nature, you must report it without delay through TIMS (Tearfund staff), by following the instructions on the system, including as many details as possible and selecting 'Safeguarding" as the Primary Incident Type.
+Non Tearfund staff should report via email to safeguarding@tearfund.org. - If an individual, who is not a child or adult at risk, makes a confidential disclosure. to you of an allegation of abuse or harassment of a sexual nature, and neither they or another person is at immediate risk of serious harm, you should only make a report with that individual's consent.
 In this situation, advice and guidance may be sought from safeguarding@tearfund.org without disclosing the names of individuals affected or other identifying information, and we would encourage you to seek such advice.